d-hong-22/project-2/README.md

 ## About ReadMe

-This contains the explanation of the rough draft version of project 2.
+This contains the explanation of project 2.

 ## Scientific Question